On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Kreiss-Lopatinskii determinants

 \subsection{Numerical procedure}

-As already seen in the Kreiss Theorem~\ref{thrmKreiss}, the strong stability can be characterized thanks to the notion of eigenvalue and generalized eigenvalue for the boundary problem.
-The definition of generalized eigenvalue is not universal, the following one comes from \cite[Def.12.2.2]{Gustafsson13} but one can find a slightly different one in \cite[Def 2.2]{Gustafsson08}.
+As already seen in the Theorem~\ref{thrmKreiss} (Kreiss), the strong stability can be characterized by the notion of eigenvalue and generalized eigenvalue for the boundary problem.
+The definition of generalized eigenvalue is not universal, the following one comes from \cite[Def.12.2.2]{Gustafsson13} but one can also find a slightly different one in \cite[Def 2.2]{Gustafsson08}.
 The difference will be discussed afterwards.